 Capacity to comprehend new and strategic subjects.

 He moves quickly from one task to the next, and does not linger on obstacles.

 Brilliant from an intellectual point of view, Rafael Augusto Avella Peña tends to easily adapt concepts that were initially foreign.
 He is able to understand new or complex subjects without needing to see them in practice.
 This means he can develop his skills by researching and reading about a diverse range of subjects.
 He needs to be intellectually stimulated by his work, without which he may get bored quickly.

-Their spontaneous temperament leads them to learn by testing concepts and techniques themselves.
-For them, the best way to acquire new knowledge is to try, develop understanding through failure, then start again.
-They sometimes lack patience.
-To integrate new ideas or new knowledge, they first need to experiment by themselves.
+Rafael Augusto Avella Peña's spontaneous temperament leads him to learn by testing concepts and techniques himself.
+For him, the best way to acquire new knowledge is to try, develop understanding through failure, then start again.
+He sometimes lacks patience.
+To integrate new ideas or new knowledge, he first needs to experiment by himself.